Zeke-OS/zeke/src/vmem.md

 Virtual Memory in Zeke
 ======================

-Every process has its own master page table while L2 page tables are shared.
+Every process has its own master page table and varying number of L2 page tables.
 Kernel has its own master page table too.
 Static/fixed entries are copied to all master page tables created.
 Process shares its master page table with its childs.

+Process page tables are stored in dynmem area.

-ARM note: Only 4 kB pages are used so XN (Execute-Never) bit is always supported also for L2 pages.
+ARM note: Only 4 kB pages are used with L2 page tables so XN (Execute-Never) bit is always usable also for L2 pages.

 Domains
 -------